Stvff/dive/readme.md

 }
 ```
 New variables and definitions (including more blocks or procedures) can be made inside of a block, and it can refer to variables and definitions of the scopes above it,
 however, variables and labels above the procedure scope that the block is defined in, can not be used.
-Instructions that use block labels are `if`, `ifn` and `skip`.
+Instructions that use block labels are `if`, `ifn`, `skip_if` and `skip_ifn`.
 When a program 'jumps' to a basic block, or when the program naturally enters it, it starts executing the instructions in the block, and when the end is reached,
 it continues with the instructions that are defined after the block, and not the instructions after the jump.
 In other words, basic blocks don't return.